sasha-khbrv/JS-Calc/README.md

  + the entire expression is displayed after clicking the equals button
  + you can continue calculating with the previous result
  + some validations for empties values

-In future:
- - add validations for calculating with float numbers
- - add more functions to equal button
- - add tests